-The monument to the 18th Pennsylvania Cavalry Regiment is south of Gettysburg on South Confederate Avenue.
-(39.78475° N, 77.2496° W; Google map; Monument map: Bushman Hill & Slyder Farm) It was dedicated in 1889 by the State of Pennsylvania.
+The monument to the 18th Pennsylvania Volunteer Cavalry Regiment is south of Gettysburg on South Confederate Avenue.
+(Bushman Hill & Slyder Farm tour map) The State of Pennsylvania dedicated the monument in 1889.

 From the front of the monument:

 at Hanover June 30th and Hunterstown July 2d

 1863.
 On July 3d occupied this position, and in

 the afternoon charged with the brigade upon the

 enemy’s infantry behind the stone wall to the north

 of this point on the outer edge of the woods.